 When we go to a party, I always offer to take a dip and things to dip in it.
 Not only is it polite to offer, but if everything else is deep fried or dripping in cheese, I know I have what I brought.
 No matter what the dip, I always take some carrot and cucumber sticks and some Quorn snacks like the Quorn Meat Free Cocktail Sausages or Quorn Meat Free Savoury Picnic Eggs.
 You know what?
 Meat eaters have never known that they were meat free, which I think is testament to just how good Quorn is.

 Hot dip is where it is at and if you haven’t tried a hot dip before, then make it your aim this week to try it.
 Creamy spinach and artichoke dip is traditionally packed full of full fat cream cheese, sour cream and more cheese, but my version has all of the creaminess, but with much less fat.
 I have used reduced fat cream cheese and fat free Greek yoghurt so there is all the flavour still, but lower in calories.
 What’s not to love about that!
 The Quorn Meat Free Savoury Picnic Eggs are the perfect addition to this dip as they act like little cups to scoops the dip in to.
 People will be fighting over this on game day!

-1) In a large pan, add a couple of sprays of spray oil and add the spinach and cook until wilted – around 3 minutes.
+- In a large pan, heat the oil and add the spinach and cook until wilted - around 3 minutes.

 *Quorn Meat Free Cocktail Sausages and Quorn Meat Free Savoury Picnic Eggs are a nutritionally healthy protein source.
 Protein contributes to the growth in and maintenance of muscle mass.
 This recipe is sponsored by Quorn.